 - Repeat for all 50 cups.
 Set cups aside.

 - Using the snowflake punch, cut snowflakes out of the white paper.

 - Apply a small amount of glue to the center of each snowflake.
 Press onto the inner side of cup.
-I put 4 snowflakes in each cup.
+Put 3–4 snowflakes in each cup.
 Set cups aside.

-Note: I made a little assembly line by adding glue to several snowflakes at one time, and then quickly sticking the snowflakes to the cups.
+Note: Make a little assembly line by adding glue to several snowflakes at one time, and then quickly stick the snowflakes to the cups.

 - Repeat for each cup.
 DO NOT stack cups together because the glue needs to dry.
 You may however, construct a pyramid out of the cups if you need to conserve table space.

 - Once dry, stick cups onto lights by pushing the light through the “x” on the bottom of each cup.
 Add lanterns to every other light.